notsospicy/AI-Econ-Lab/PLAN.md

-# PLAN.MD:
+# PLAN.MD: AI Econ Lab

 ## 1. Project Vision & Mission

 **Vision:** To be a premier interactive educational platform that empowers technically-minded individuals, particularly programmers, to deeply understand complex economic, entrepreneurial, and behavioral principles through hands-on experimentation with and critical analysis of Large Language Models (LLMs).

 **Mission:**
-*   To provide engaging, memorable, and intellectually stimulating learning experiences that bridge the gap between economic theory, practical application, and cutting-edge AI technology.
+*   To provide engaging, memorable, and intellectually stimulating learning experiences that bridge the gap between economics in both theory or practice and the world of programming.
-*   To foster critical thinking about the capabilities, limitations, biases, and ethical implications of LLMs when applied to economic and decision-making contexts.
 *   To equip users with a foundational understanding of key concepts that can inform their professional development, entrepreneurial pursuits, and personal financial literacy.
 *   To cultivate an appreciation for the interplay between individual behavior, market forces, policy decisions, and technological innovation.

 ## 2. Target Audience

 *   **Primary:** Programmers, software developers, data scientists, and other technically proficient individuals (students and professionals) who are curious about economics, entrepreneurship, and the application of AI in these domains.
 *   **Secondary:** Students of economics, business, or public policy with an interest in technology and AI.
 Individuals interested in practical applications of behavioral science.
+(Although the level of sophistication is kept low on purpose to focus more on the primary target demographic)

 **Assumed User Characteristics:**
 *   Comfortable with digital interfaces and abstract concepts.
 *   Possesses analytical thinking skills.
 *   Likely has some familiarity with AI/LLMs at a user level.
+*   Curious to learn in general.
 *   Motivated by learning through doing, experimentation, and understanding underlying mechanisms.

 ## 3. Core Philosophy & Guiding Principles

 1.  **Interactive Experimentation Over Passive Learning:** Learning is achieved by doing, simulating, and observing outcomes.
 2.  **Critical AI Engagement:** LLMs are tools for learning and exploration, not infallible oracles.
-The platform will encourage users to compare, critique, and understand the nuances of LLM behavior.
+The platform will encourage users to compare, critique, and understand the nuances of LLM behavior in the context of their journey through topics.
 3.  **Conceptual Depth with Practical Relevance:** Connect foundational theories to real-world applications and decisions relevant to the target audience.
-4.  **Ethical Awareness by Design:** Integrate discussions and considerations of ethics, bias, and responsible AI usage directly into the learning modules.
-5.  **Clarity and Accessibility of Complex Ideas:** Demystify jargon and present sophisticated concepts in an understandable and engaging manner.
+4.  **Clarity and Accessibility of Complex Ideas:** Demystify jargon and present sophisticated concepts in an understandable and engaging manner.
-6.  **Modular and Extensible Design:** The platform should be conceived as a growing ecosystem of learning modules.
+5.  **Modular and Extensible Design:** The platform should be conceived as a growing ecosystem of learning modules.
+Although it will fundamentally be structured by the opening 'classes' on the following topics elaborated on in greater detail later: The Multi-Agent LLM,Marketplace, LLM Negotiators & Game Theory Introduction, LLM VentureLab, Policy & Prosperity, NudgeCraft andMarketNav AI.
-7.  **Intellectual Curiosity and "Aha!"
-Moments:** Strive to create experiences that spark curiosity and lead to profound insights.

 ## 4. High-Level Platform Features (Conceptual)

 *   **Interactive Learning Modules:** A suite of distinct modules, each focusing on specific economic, entrepreneurial, or behavioral themes.
 *   **LLM Integration Engine:** A core system allowing for the dynamic use of various LLMs (or LLM personas through prompting) within simulations and interactive exercises.
+This should mainly be supported by a user supplied API key for Google AI Studio (adhering to free tier rate limits)
-*   **Comparative LLM Analysis Interface:** Mechanisms enabling users to run scenarios with different LLM configurations and visually compare their outputs, behaviors, and "reasoning."
+*   **Comparative LLM Analysis Interface:** Mechanisms enabling users to run scenarios with different LLM configurations and visually compare their outputs, behaviors, and "reasoning".
+Potentially using the context of the application to explore the effect of model parameter size, reasoning and more on economic decision making.
 *   **Scenario Customization (Basic):** User ability to input simple parameters or make choices that influence the simulations.
 *   **Educational Content Delivery:** Clear explanations of concepts, definitions, and contextual information supporting the interactive elements.
+The greatest goal of this program shall be to educated the user in the described engaging way.
 *   **Guided Reflection Prompts:** Questions and prompts to encourage users to think critically about what they observe and learn.
 *   **User Journey Management:** A system to guide users through modules and track their conceptual progression (though not necessarily formal "grading").
+Initially lead through the opening 'classes' elaborated on above.

 ## 5. Modular Course Structure Overview

 The "AI Econ Lab" will be structured as a series of distinct, yet thematically connected, modules.
 Users can ideally engage with modules in any order, though some may build conceptually on others.
 Each module will be a self-contained learning experience.

-**Current Planned Modules:**
+**Current Planned Modules for the Opening 'Classes':**
 1. The Multi-Agent LLM Marketplace
 2. LLM Negotiators & Game Theory Introduction
 3. LLM VentureLab: From Idea to Early Pitch Strategy